Pumpkin Pecan ‘Pie’ Pancakes

 • Add wet ingredients to dry ingredients and combine, but do not beat.

-• In a small bowl, combine chopped pecans, 1 Tablespoon sugar and sprinkle of cinnamon.
+• In a small bowl, combine chopped pecans, 1 Tablespoon of sugar, and a sprinkle of cinnamon.
 Set aside.

-• Heat griddle on medium to medium low heat.
-Grease griddle with vegetable oil, butter, or lard.
-When a drop of water sizzles on griddle, it is hot enough to cook pancakes.
+• Heat the griddle on medium to medium-low heat.
+Grease the griddle with vegetable oil, butter, or lard.
+When a drop of water sizzles on the griddle, it is hot enough to cook pancakes.

-• When bottom is golden brown, flip pancake and cook the other side.
-Be careful, as the sugar in nut mixture is prone to burning.
-Remove pancake when the other side is golden brown.
+• When the bottom is golden brown, flip the pancake and cook the other side.
+Be careful, as the sugar in the nut mixture is prone to burning.
+Remove the pancake when the other side is golden brown.

 • Serve pancakes hot with a sprinkle of the nut mixture, some butter, maple syrup, honey, or your favorite topping.
 Makes approximately 12 pancakes.
 These are very filling!